-5 4 Conclusions
+20 4 Conclusions

-A new 3D Eulerian forward water vapor tracer tool implemented in the Weather Research and Forecasting (WRF) model has been used to analyze two important atmospheric riverAR events.
-The first event developed over the Pacific Ocean and corresponds to the "the Great Coast Gale of December, 2007" in the Pacific United States West Coast, which caused several million dollars in direct economic damages resulted in an estimated \$678 million in direct economic damages (Dominguez the origin of moisture for these two AR events, we use 3D water vapor tracers to quantify the percentage of total precipitable water and precipitation that originates from the tropics.

-10 et al., 2017).
+A new 3D Eulerian forward water vapor tracer tool implemented in the Weather Research and Forecasting (WRF) model has been used to analyze two important AR events.
+The first event developed over the Pacific Ocean and corresponds to the "the Great Coast Gale of December, 2007" in the Pacific United States West Coast, which resulted in an estimated \$678 million in direct economic damages (Dominguez et al., 2017).
 The Atlantic event corresponds to an atmospheric river event in October 1987 that resulted in record winds of 100 km/hr and daily precipitation over 100 mm/day in Galicia (in the northwest of Spain), and Portugal.
-In an effort to understand
+In an effort to understand the origin of moisture for these two AR events, we use 3D water vapor tracers to quantify the percentage of total precipitable water and precipitation that originates from the tropics.